Q. Are your landraces pure or have they been crossed with modern hybrids?

 A. We aim to collect pure landraces.
 Many of the regions where we have collected are dangerous, which means that few foreigners visit.
 This greatly reduces the chance of modern hybrids being introduced.
 There are a couple of regions in Asia where modern hybrids have become a problem, so purity cannot be guaranteed – notably, Parvati Valley, which includes Malana.
 However, to the best of our knowledge, our other Himalayan landraces are pure, as are all of our other landraces.

-Q. Do you have feminized seeds?
+Q. Do you sell feminized seeds?

-Q. Which of your landraces are pure indicas?
+Q. Which of your landraces are pure Indicas?

 Q. Which is your fastest landrace?

 A. The Sinai, Lebanese, Syrian, Turkish, and Nanda Devi can all finish from August onwards.

 A. Traditional ganja landraces – meaning those domesticated for use as bud, as opposed to resin – are typicallly strongest.
 The Manipuri, Mango Thai, and Kerala all readily exhibit THC content in the mid to high teens.
 This is because in traditional cultivation methods ganja landraces undergo stronger selection for potency.